 Bibhitaki is good for all kapha related problems – cough, mucous, congestion, weight gain, heaviness, sticky, slimy ama, mucus feeling, excess fat, feeling very cold.
 It is also good for parasites.

-Triphala guggul is more of a speciality formula, useful for people with heavy, painful joints, weight loss, high cholesterol and high lipids.
+Triphala guggul is more of a specialty formula, benefits people with heavy, painful joints, weight loss, high cholesterol, and high lipids.
 Triphala alone has more general use and can be taken for everyday use.

 Triphala Side Effects

-Ideally everyone should take triphala.
+Ideally, everyone should take Triphala.
 There’s no harm.
-Only if you already have a lot of loose, watery diarrhea than you should not take triphala.
-There are no side effects to triphala and it’s not habit forming.
-However you may notice that triphala powder can be drying.
+Only if you already have a lot of loose, watery diarrhea than you should not take Triphala.
+There are no side effects to Triphala or Triphala powder and it’s not habit forming.
+However, you may notice that Triphala powder can be drying.
 Drink enough water if that is the case.

 READ MORE: Can Triphala Cause Acid Reflux?

-The uses of triphala are numerous.
-Triphala can be used as a mouthwash, hair wash, wound cleanser, tooth massage and eye drop.
-An herbal oil of triphala can be used for skin massage to improve the tone, flexibility and elasticity of the skin.
+Triphala has numerous benefits and uses.
+Triphala can be used as a mouthwash, hair wash, wound cleanser, tooth massage, and eye drop.
+An herbal oil of Triphala can be used for skin massage to improve the tone, flexibility, and elasticity of the skin.

 Triphala Hair Wash

 Triphala can be used as a hair wash as it helps to scrape sticky and oily secretions of ama from the scalp.
-A triphala hair wash is cleansing and removes dandruff.
+A Triphala hair wash is cleansing and removes dandruff.
 It removes unwanted sweat residue and relieves clogged sweat glands.
 When applied to the hair and scalp it is absorbed through the skin and improves circulation to the hair follicles.
-It improves the luster and shine of the hair as well as the color and complexion of the hair and the skin.
-Pitta body types with premature greying can use a triphala hair wash concoction with triphala powder.
+Triphala powder improves the luster and shine of the hair as well as the color and complexion of the hair and the skin.
+Pitta body types with premature greying can use a Triphala hair wash concoction with Triphala powder.

-Internal use of triphala will also improve the color and the complexion of the skin and hair.
+Another benefit of the internal use of Triphala is that it will also improve the color and the complexion of the skin and hair.